Learn our story, from the beginning and into the future.

 Currently Licensed Funeral Director and Embalmer in Georgia and Tennessee

-David and his wife, Valerie Yvonne Camp Roach (formerly of Newnan), have two daughters: Kimberly (“Kimmie”) Roach who graduated from Trinity Chapel, and is now a Junior at Kennesaw State University, and Jordan Roach who graduated from Hillgrove High School in Powder Springs, is a Freshman at Kennesaw State University.
+David and his wife, Valerie Yvonne Camp Roach (formerly of Newnan), have two daughters: Kimberly (“Kimmie”) Roach who graduated from Trinity Chapel, and is now a Senior at Kennesaw State University, and Jordan Roach who graduated from Hillgrove High School in Powder Springs, is a Junior at Berry College where she is a Cheerleader.
 Their family resides in the Oakleigh Community in Powder Springs.
 David enjoys flying, golf and spending time at the beach with his family.

 Chris Messina, F.D., C.C.O.